cardsfromtheedge/cardsfromtheedge.github.io/_posts/2019-08-23-Flowing-Again.md

 author:     "Jo Turner"
 header-img: "img/48CFTEwaterfall.jpg"
 ---
-I’m sat on a wet and windy summers day in the Highlands, and the memories being stirred today are happy memories.
+I’m sat on a wet and windy summer's day in the Highlands, and the memories being stirred today are happy memories.

 It seems that nothing will dampen my spirit today!